-Küttner tumour (KT) refers to a chronic sclerosing sialadenitis of the salivary glands.
-Despite the term tumour, it is a non neoplastic condition.
+Küttner tumor (KT) refers to a chronic sclerosing sialadenitis of the salivary glands.
+Despite the term tumor, it is a non neoplastic condition.
 It is classically described in relation the submandibular gland but less commonly can also affect other salivary glands 9 and occassionally as well as the lacrimal gland 6.

 Clinically, it produces a firm swelling of the glands and may mimic neoplasia 2-3.
 Patients may experience recurrent pain and swelling that is often associated with food ingestion.
 Some patients may have an asymptomatic hard swelling of the submandibular gland.

 It is sometimes considered as part of IgG4 related sclerosing disease 11,13.

 These lesion are can be classified according to four histological stages 2,10 :